ZenetGame/ZenetAleo/README.md

        Leo ✅ Executed 'zenet.aleo/move'
 ```
-Notice that now that Player 1 has also at least one invisible piece, the `positions` field in the `InvisiblePieces` record is no longer `0u32`.
+Notice that now that Player 1 has also invisible pieces, the `positions` field in the `InvisiblePieces` record is no longer `0u32`.

 ### 8. Player 1 moves again

-It's Player 1's turn again, given that they rolled a 5, in accordance to the rules of the game (see [The original Senet game](#the-original-senet-game) above).
-Let's suppose they roll a 3 and decide to move their piece on cell #15 to cell #18.
+Player 1's turn has come around again, as they rolled a 5 in accordance with the rules of the game (see [The original Senet game](#the-original-senet-game) above).
+Suppose they now roll a 3 and choose to move their game piece from cell #15 to cell #18.

 This is the resulting board after this move is executed: